European Digital Education Content Framework

 Key activities and expected results

-A dedicated study will be launched as of the start of 2022.
+A dedicated study will be launched in 2022.
 This study will take into account the needs of learners, educators and relevant education and training stakeholders, as well as the supply of digital education content.
-It will also assess in detail the impact on education emerging as a result of the COVID-19 pandemic, digital transformation and technological innovation.
+It will also assess the impacts of the COVID-19 pandemic, digital transformation and technological innovation on education.

-These activities will result in the creation of a European Framework for Digital Education Content, with solutions co-created and embraced by stakeholders.
-The final outcome will be a combination of measures, articulated under the umbrella of a Framework.
+These activities will result in a combination of measures in the form of a European Framework for Digital Education Content, with solutions co-created and embraced by stakeholders.

-- 2023 – propose a European Digital Education Content Framework
+- 2022-2023 – implementation of the study contributing to the preparation of European Digital Education Content Framework

 Get in touch